jongpie/ApexValidationRules/README.md

 An Apex library for validating field values on `SObject` records, using configurable custom metadata types

 1. Create validation rules via `RecordValidationRule__mdt` custom metadata type
-2. Call `RecordValidator` class in your trigger handler or class to validate the your records pass your validation rules
+2. Call `RecordValidator` class in your Apex code or call `FlowRecordValidator` in your Flow to validate the your records pass your validation rules

 This is useful in scenarios where standard validation rules cannot be used

 1. On-demand validation: standard validation rules only run on during DML statements.
 Apex Validation Rules can be executed at any point in your code.
+2. Apex-only contexts: standard validation rules cannot run in some contexts, such as "after delete" trigger contexts or after workflow field updates/approval processes.

-2. Apex-only contexts: standard validation rules cannot run in some contexts, such as "after delete" trigger contexts or after workflow field updates/approval processes
+3. Apex-only contexts: standard validation rules cannot run in some contexts, such as "after delete" trigger contexts or after workflow field updates/approval processes

 ## Examples

-### Simple Example: Validating Account Name
+### Simple Apex Example: Validating Account Name

 As a simple example, you can setup a custom rule to validate that an Account record does not have the name 'Some Account'.
 This is configured with: